madSimonJ/madsimonj.github.io/blog/20221206/savechristmas.md

 <p>Here are a few less-well-known LINQ commands that it might be worth reading up on:</p>

 <ul>
 	<li>Zip - Link 2 arrays together into a sort've psueo-tuple.
 The callback function will first see the first element from each array, then the second from each, and so on.
-If the sizes differ, the parameter for the shorter array will be default</li>
+If the sizes differ, you'll only get as many elements returned as their are matches on both sides.
+It's Not uinlike a T-SQL inner join</li>
 	<li>Aggregate - Render an array of items down to a single, final result using a running total built up in increments.
 Tremendously powerful when used well</li>
 	<li>Chunk - new to .NET.
 Splits a larger array up into a requested regular size</li>
 	<li>Take & Skip - used to take a chunk from the middle of an Enumerable without necessarily enumerating it.
 Newer versions of C# can also do this as a handy Python-style array select syntax - e.g. myArray[3..] or myArray[^4]</li>